Inflationary risk: India's WPI rises to 27-month high in Feb

-New Delhi, March 15 (IANS) India's annual rate of inflation based on wholesale prices sequentially rose to 4.17 per cent in February from a rise of 2.03 per cent in January.
+New Delhi: India's annual rate of inflation based on wholesale prices sequentially rose to 4.17 per cent in February from a rise of 2.03 per cent in January.

 Similarly, the January inflation rate last month was higher on a year-on-year basis.